davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/session.md

 For instance, by default, SBDG sets the session expiration timeout to 30 minutes.
-It also uses a `ClientRegionShortcut.PROXY` as the data management policy for the {pivotal-gemfire-name} client Region that managing the (HTTP) session state when the Spring Boot application is using a `ClientCache`, which it does by [default](#geode-clientcache-applications).
+It also uses a `ClientRegionShortcut.PROXY` as the data management policy for the VMware GemFire client Region that managing the (HTTP) session state when the Spring Boot application is using a `ClientCache`, which it does by [default](#geode-clientcache-applications).